IckleChris/jquery-date-dropdowns/README.md

 Feel free to submit any fixes or propose any additional functionality via pull request or issue, making sure any changes take place in `/src`.
 Any code changes must pass the JSHint validation, and where possible also update the minified file.

 ####Minification and Validation
 Both are automated via Grunt.
+Run `npm_install` to install the required dependencies, then run `grunt` from the root of the project to handle the tasks.

 ###To Come
 - Ability to specify relative dates as default values (e.g. `today`, `+1 week` or `my wedding anniversary`).